ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

 )
 === Child Module
 === Parent Module
+The parent module housing will include a slot for the screen and a hole for the wires to connect to the host device.
 = Timing Constraints
 There are a few critical timing constraints to consider for the OpenArcade Controller to function correctly, which can be seen in @tbl:tb8.
 #align(